lauracarpaciu/Bank_Marketing/README.md

     Splitting the data in train and test data
     Split each of the train and test data into inputs and outputs.

+The Data
+We're going to use a dataset containing more than forty-thousand clients of the bank.The dataset is available as CSV files.

 Getting the raw data
-In our case getting data for a CSV file in r is really easy with this lines of code:
+In our case getting data for a CSV file in R language is really easy with this lines of code:

 if(!file.exists(bm)){tryCatch(bm)}